PX4/PX4-Autopilot/nuttx/syscall/README.txt

         cannot cast a union sigval to a uinptr_t either.
 Rather, we need to cast a specific union member fieldname to uintptr_t.

+NOTE: This CSV file is used both to support the generate of trap information, but also for the generation of symbol tables.
+See nuttx/tools/README.txt and nuttx/lib/README.txt for further information.

 Auto-Generated Files
 ====================